jerryhgladinet/docs/deploy/source/index.rst

     Windows Server 2012, Server 2016 or Server 2019, you can use it for "Web workload" and for "Internet Web Solution".

-Since CentreStack  server is built on top of the Microsoft Web Platform, it integrates very well with Microsoft components such as NTFS Permission, Active Directory, File Server network shares, file locking and drive mapping.
+Since the CentreStack  server is built on top of the Microsoft Web Platform, it integrates very well with Microsoft components such as NTFS Permission, Active Directory, File Server network shares, file locking and drive mapping.

 It provides file access and sharing functionality through client agents for remote PCs, Macs, File Servers, Web Browsers, and Mobile Devices.

-The services can be deployed in flexible combinations to meet different needs.
+The services can be deployed in flexible combinations to meet multiple different needs.
 There are two primary ways to deploy the CentreStack.

     1. Deploy in the same site as the File Servers and Active Directory domain controllers: